pybamm-team/PyBaMM/CONTRIBUTING.md

 ### Running more tests

-If you want to check your tests on Python 2 and 3, use
+If you want to check your tests on Python 2 and 3, type

 ```bash
 python run-tests.py --unit2 --unit3